Congratulations on confirming your intent to study abroad! This page outlines your next steps as you prepare to leave campus.

 Make Travel Plans

-Note: No University-sponsored domestic or international travel should be planned, booked, or paid for by students, faculty, or staff during the entire Spring Quarter.
+Note: No University-sponsored domestic or international travel should be planned, booked, or paid for by students, faculty, or staff at this time.

 For most programs, except GESI and those with pre-arranged group flights, you are responsible for making flight reservations to and from your study abroad destination.
 For Northwestern programs, GLO will provide a suggested itinerary and/or arrival times.
-For exchange and affiliated programs, refer to materials from their host institution.
+For exchange and affiliated programs, refer to materials from your host institution or program provider.

 |Study Abroad Pre-Departure Orientation Dates|